unzer-direct/opencart3-module/readme.txt

  *
  *********************************************************************************/

-1. Upload the content upload folder to the root of your OpenCart install.
-It is important to merge the folders and not replace them.
-2. Navigate to your OpenCart administration page.
+1. Navigate to your OpenCart administration page.
-3. On your left, click the "Extensions" -> "Extensions" -> "Payments"
+2. On your left, click the "Extensions" -> "Installer".
+3. Click the blue "Upload" button and select the module file on your computer (quickpay-X.X.X.ocmod.zip).
+4. After installation click the "Extensions" -> "Extensions" -> "Payments".
-4. Find the QuickPay modules of your choice in the list and click the green install icon.
+5. Find the QuickPay modules of your choice in the list and click the green install icon.
-5. Click the blue button to edit the module.
+6. Click the blue button to edit the module.
-6. Type in your merchant information and press save.
+7. Type in your merchant information and press save.
-7. You are good to go.
+8. You are good to go.

 /*********************************************************************************